Introduction to QCD

 \section{Introduction}

 When probed at very short wavelengths, QCD is essentially a theory of free `partons' --- quarks and gluons --- which only scatter off one another through relatively small quantum corrections, that can be systematically calculated.
-At longer wavelengths, of order the size of the proton $\sim 1\mathrm{fm} = 10^{-15}\mathrm{m}$, however, we see strongly bound towers of hadron resonances emerge, with string-like potentials building up if we try to separate their partonic constituents.
+But at longer wavelengths, of order the size of the proton $\sim 1\mathrm{fm} = 10^{-15}\mathrm{m}$, we see strongly bound towers of hadron resonances emerge, with string-like potentials building up if we try to separate their partonic constituents.
 Due to our inability to perform analytic calculations in strongly coupled field theories, QCD is therefore still only partially solved.
-Nonetheless, all its features, across all distance scales, are believed to be encoded in a single one-line formula of alluring simplicity; the Lagrangian of QCD.
+Nonetheless, all its features, across all distance scales, are believed to be encoded in a single one-line formula of alluring simplicity; the Lagrangian\footnote{Throughout these notes we let it be implicit that ``Lagrangian'' really refers to Lagrangian density, ${\cal L}$, the four-dimensional space-time integral of which is the action.} of QCD.

 The consequence for collider physics is that some parts of QCD can be calculated in terms of the fundamental parameters of the Lagrangian, whereas others must be expressed through models or functions whose effective parameters are not a priori calculable but which can be constrained by fits to data.
 However, even in the absence of a perturbative expansion, there are still several strong theorems which hold, and which can be used to give relations between seemingly different processes.
-(This is, e.g., the reason it makes sense to constrain parton distribution functions in $ep$ collisions and then re-use the same ones for $pp$ collisions.)
-Thus, in the chapters dealing with phenomenological models we shall emphasize that the loss of a factorized perturbative expansion is not equivalent to a total loss of predictivity.
+(This is, e.g., the reason it makes sense to measure the partonic substructure of the proton in $ep$ collisions and then re-use the same parametrisations for $pp$ collisions.)
+Thus, in the chapters dealing with phenomenological models we shall emphasise that the loss of a factorised perturbative expansion is not equivalent to a total loss of predictivity.